beo1259/Sort-It/README.md

 - **Video**: Video files.
 - **Images**: Image files.
 - **PDF**: PDF files.
-- **Audio**: Audio files.
 - **Text & Code**: Text and Code files.
 - **Work**: MS office type files.
 - **Audio**: Zipped folder (zip, rar, tar).
 - **Other**: Any file that couldn't be identified as any of the above categories.

-#### Please Note, any of the above folders will only be created if your directory contains at least one of their type (ex. if you have no audio files, no 'Audio' Folder will be created).
+#### Please note that any of the above folders will only be created if your directory contains at least one file of their respective type.
+For instance, if there are no audio files in the directory you are sorting, the 'Audio' folder will not be created.

 ![Demo](./assets/demo.png)